The American Cancer Society’s estimates for bladder cancer in the United States for 2023 are:

-The rates of new bladder cancers and of cancer deaths and have been dropping slightly in women in recent years.
-In men, incidence rates have been decreasing and death rates have been stable.
+The rates of both new bladder cancers and deaths from bladder cancer have been dropping in recent years.

-Bladder cancer accounts for about 5% of all new cancers in the US.
-It is the fourth most common cancer in men, but it is less common in women.
+Bladder cancer is the fourth most common cancer in men, but it's less common in women.

-Men are about 3 to 4 times more likely to get bladder cancer during their lifetime than women.
-Overall, the chance men will develop this cancer during their life is about 1 in 26.
-For women, the chance is about 1 in 88.
-(But each person’s chances of getting bladder cancer can be affected by certain risk factors.)
+Overall, the chance men will develop this cancer during their lifetime is about 1 in 28.
+For women, the chance is about 1 in 91.
+But each person’s chances of getting bladder cancer can be affected by certain risk factors.

-About half of all bladder cancers are first found while the cancer is still confined to the inner layer of the bladder wall.
-(These are called non-invasive or in situ cancers.)
-About 1 in 3 bladder cancers have invaded into deeper layers but are still only in the bladder.
+About half of all bladder cancers are first found while the cancer is still only in the inner layer of the bladder wall.
+(These are non-invasive or in situ cancers.)
+About 1 in 3 bladder cancers have spread into deeper layers of the bladder wall but are still only in the bladder.
 In most of the remaining cases, the cancer has spread to nearby tissues or lymph nodes outside the bladder.
-Rarely (in about 4% of cases), it has spread to distant parts of the body.
-Black patients are slightly more likely to have more advanced disease when they are diagnosed, compared to whites.
+Rarely (in about 5% of cases), it has spread to distant parts of the body.

-Survival statistics are discussed in Survival rates for bladder cancer, by stage.
+Survival statistics are discussed in Survival Rates for Bladder Cancer.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.